 Due to his huge audience, it's a given that Cruise's fan-base probably couldn't wait to get their hands on some official merch.

-Yet, many began to realise that this was a lot harder than simply nabbing a Spider-Man doll or Superman figurine from their local toy store.
+Yet, many began to realize that this was a lot harder than simply nabbing a Spider-Man doll or Superman figurine from their local toy store.

 And this is because of a particular clause which doesn't allow the Mission: Impossible actor's likeness to be used to make any merchandise.

-In 2006, the Edge of Tomorrow actor also apparently refused to have his image used for both Mission: Impossible III and War of the Worlds PlayStation games.
+In 2006, the Edge of Tomorrow star also apparently refused to have his image used for both Mission: Impossible III and War of the Worlds PlayStation games.

 And as for the 2002 Minority Report game, the main character had a blonde head of short hair - a stark contrast from Cruise's distinctive brunette shaggy hair-do.

 At the time, MTV said that whenever he was asked about lending his likeness to a game, Cruise's agent declined to comment.